clottman/elizabethzaleski/book.md

 # But is it any good?

 Yes.
-It's better than most books.
+It’s better than most books.

 # Heaps of praise: